Skip to main content

 Step #1.
 Define Your Ideal Customer Profile (ICP)

 The first step in building a target account list is to define your Ideal Customer Profile (ICP).
-To define your ICP, look into firmographic data and technographic data.
-Firmographic data refers to an organization's characteristics, such as company size, industry, and annual revenue.
+To define your ICP, Look to three datasets from your B2B marketing segmentation process: firmographic data, psychographic data, and technographic data.

 Technographic data refers to the technology used by a company, such as CRM, accounting tools, and marketing automation software.